-I, \\\\\\(Parent/Guardian Name) have received and read a copy of the Greater Philadelphia YMCA Early Learning Center and Before and After School Age Family Manual.
+I,(Parent/Guardian Name) have received and read a copy of the Greater Philadelphia YMCA Early Learning Center and Before and After School Age Family Manual for the 2022-2023 school year.
 I understand that the manual is intended to serve as a guide of the YMCA's policies and procedures as well as a program overview and resource.

 Please note: The policies and procedures are reviewed periodically and are subject to change or revision.

 YMCA Copy - Please sign and return

 Family Signature: Date:

 Child's Name: Program:

-Version revised 8/2021
+Version revised 6/2022